-On-campus employment -- Up to 20 hours per week of work during the semester, and up to 40 hours per week during recognized school vacations (winter break, spring break, and summer).
+On-campus employment -- Up to 20 hours per week of work while classes are in session.
+During winter, spring, and summer breaks you may work up to 37.5 hours per week.

 Curricular Practical Training (CPT) -- Must apply and be approved for CPT through ISAP.

 Optional Practical Training (OPT) -- 12 months of work authorization post-graduation.
 Must work at least 20 hours per week, and employment must be related to your field of studies.
 You must apply and be authorized for OPT through USCIS.